centreon/centreon-documentation/en/monitoring/monitoring-servers/deploying-a-configuration.md

 1. Click the **Pollers** menu at the top left of the screen, then click **Export configuration**.

     ![image](../../assets/monitoring/monitoring-servers/export_all_pollers_button.png)
-2. Confirm the export in the popup that appears.
+2. Confirm the export in the pop-up that appears.